 Preparing for going to a trial in a child custody or divorce case

 For this reason, I highly recommend you take whatever measures you can to work towards settling your child custody or divorce case if at all possible.
-Not only will doing so likely cost you less money but he will be able to arrive at a result that is more equitable and well suited for your family than going to a trial or final hearing.
+Not only will doing so likely cost you less money, but he will be able to arrive at a result that is more equitable and well suited for your family than going to a trial or final hearing.
 Keep in mind that The judge in your child custody or divorce case will not know you all that well even after a trial that lasts one or two days.
-On the other hand, you and your opposing party will know your circumstances far better even if you don't necessarily see eye to eye on every specific issue.
+On the other hand, you and your opposing party will know your circumstances far better, even if you don't necessarily see eye to eye on every specific issue.

 Your divorce case may be fairly straightforward and require relatively little work.
 In that case, your attorney only needs to charge you for time spent drafting your original petition for divorce as well as your final decree of divorce in addition to time spent in a random hearing or mediation session.
-Otherwise, very little time may be spent on the phone with opposing counsel or on the phone with you going over various issues.
+Otherwise, very little time may be spent with opposing counsel or on the phone with you going over various issues.

-Hiring a family law attorney is a short-term investment into your long-term future
+Hiring a family law attorney is a short-term investment into your long-term future.

-To close out today's blog post, I want to point out that hiring an attorney should be something that you give a lot of thought to.
+To close out today's blog post, I want to point out that hiring an attorney should be something you give a lot of thought to.
 Nobody wants to be in a situation where they have to hire an attorney for a child custody or divorce case.
-The purpose of me writing today's blog post was not to paint an overly rosy picture of family law or to make you completely comfortable at hiring a lawyer.
-The fact is but even if hiring an attorney is the best thing for you it almost certainly will not be the most enjoyable experience of your life.
+The purpose of writing today's blog post was not to paint an overly rosy picture of family law or to make you completely comfortable hiring a lawyer.
+The fact is but even if hiring an attorney is the best thing for you, it almost certainly will not be the most enjoyable experience of your life.

-Rather than go through that process with your own family I recommend doing your research and then reaching out to an experienced family law attorney in order so that you may learn more about the process of a family law case, the law itself, how your circumstances interact with those two issues as well as the costs of hiring a lawyer.
+Rather than go through that process with your own family, I recommend doing your research and then reaching out to an experienced family law attorney in order so that you may learn more about the process of a family law case, the law itself, how your circumstances interact with those two issues as well as the costs of hiring a lawyer.
 I am confident that if you go through these steps and maintain a positive attitude that the result of your family law case can be a favorable one.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan